allegroai/clearml-docs/docs/fundamentals/pipelines.md

 `post_execute_callback` parameters of the [`add_step`](../references/sdk/automation_controller_pipelinecontroller.md#add_step)
 method.

-## Complex pipelines
+## Advanced pipelines

-Since a pipeline *Controller Task* is a task on its own, it is flexible and can be used to create more complicated workflows, such as pipelines running other pipelines, or a pipeline running multiple tasks concurrently.
+Since a pipeline *Controller Task* is itself a ClearML Task, it can be used as a pipeline step and can be used to create more complicated workflows, such as pipelines running other pipelines, or a pipeline running multiple tasks concurrently.

-For example, it could be useful to have one pipeline for data preparation, which triggers a second pipeline which trains networks.
+For example, it could be useful to have one pipeline for data preparation, which triggers a second pipeline that trains networks.

 It could also be useful to run a pipeline that runs tasks concurrently, training multiple networks with different hyperparameter